Mike Echols (gridiron football)

-Michael Kitome Echols (born October 13, 1978) is a former American football cornerback who played in both the National Football League (NFL) and the Canadian Football League (CFL).
-He was selected in the fourth round of the 2002 NFL Draft by the Tennessee Titans.
-He played collegiately for the University of Wisconsin–Madison.
+Michael Kitome Echols (born October 13, 1978) is an American former professional football player who was a cornerback who played in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Wisconsin Badgers. and was selected in the fourth round of the 2002 NFL draft by the Tennessee Titans.

 At Wisconsin, he was a four–year starter at cornerback.
 He finished his career with a recovered fumble and 12 interceptions, returning one for a touchdown.
 Before his junior season in 2000, he was suspended one game for receiving unadvertised discounts at a shoe store.
-After the season, he was given second–team All–Big Ten Conference honors.
+After the season, he was given second-team All-Big Ten Conference honors.
 In 2002, after graduating from Wisconsin, he declared for the NFL Draft.
-He was drafted by the Titans and debuted later that season.
+He was selected by the Titans and debuted later that season.
 However, after four weeks, he injured his leg and missed the rest of the season.
 The following season, he saw limited action before being released by the team in 2004.
 After his stint with the Titans ended, he spent time with the Atlanta Falcons, Indianapolis Colts, and Detroit Lions, failing to appear in a game for any of the teams.
 In 2006, Echols played his final professional game for the Hamilton Tiger-Cats of the CFL, intercepting a pass in his only game for the team.